JcZou/StarryPilot/README.md

 - Logger checker

 # Usage
 The project is developed on Pixhawk (autopilot hardware).
-To download firmware into Pixhawk, please follow the these steps:
+To download firmware into Pixhawk, please follow these steps:
 - First compile the starry_fmu and generate bin file.
 - Use QGroundControl (QGC) to download the bin file into fmu.
 To download custom firmware, choose the following choice.